Making sure you know the most current regulations to keep your customers safe is the first line of defense for a successful restaurant.

 Businesses outside of Albuquerque and Bernalillo County follow the regulations of the State of New Mexico Environmental Health Bureau.
 The regulations proposed before the Environmental Improvement Board on December 18, 2015 were approved.
 The regulations became effective on March 1, 2016.
 The compliance deadline is March 1, 2018.
 What do the new regulations mean to you?
 NMRA CEO’s Blog on the details and background of the changes.

 - Information on the responsibilities of a “Person in Charge“.
-Effective March 1, 2016 each permitted food establishment will need to have a “Person in Charge” designated during at all times during hours of operation.
+Each permitted food establishment will need to have a “Person in Charge” designated during at all times during hours of operation.
 “Person in Charge” Fact sheet and requirements

 - FAQ’s on NEW Foodhandler Card Requirement